aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-features-and-support/3d-support-for-dgn-v7/_index.md

 ---
-title: Convert DGN to PDF (3D Support) with Aspose.CAD for .NET
+title: Add 3D Support and Export DGN Files Using .NET
 linktitle: 3D Support for DGN V7
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to convert DGN to PDF (and PNG) with 3D support for DGN V7 using Aspose.CAD for .NET – step‑by‑step guide.